AP FACT CHECK: Clinton vs. Sanders on Wall Street

 Hillary Clinton was in no position to vote for — or against — it because she was not in the Senate at the time.
 It's true that Sanders voted for the Commodity Futures Modernization Act of 2000, which deregulated many financial instruments that were later blamed for intensifying the 2008 financial crisis.
 Once it passed Congress, Bill Clinton signed it.
 Hillary Clinton, who became a senator in 2001, is always quick to credit her husband's economic management, but in this exchange she essentially, if inadvertently, pinned part of the responsibility for the meltdown on the stroke of his pen.

-She said the deregulation contributed to Lehman's collapse and that, along with a few big failures in the insurance and mortgage industries, "actually caused the Great Recession."
+She said the deregulation contributed to Lehman's collapse and said that, along with a few big failures in the insurance and mortgage industries, "actually caused the Great Recession."

 SANDERS: "When this campaign began, I said that we got to end the starvation minimum wage of $7.25, raise it to $15.
 Secretary Clinton said let's raise it to $12.
 There's a difference."